-While you can only shoot a Live Photo with the iPhone 6s and 6s Plus models, you can share them to other Apple devices such as an iPad or an older iPhone, as long the device is running iOS 9.
+While you can only shoot a Live Photo with the iPhone 6s/6s Plus and iPhone 7/7 Plus models, you can share them to other Apple devices such as an iPad or an older iPhone, as long that device is running iOS 9 or later.

-The only difference is that older iPhones and iPads don’t have the 3D Touch pressure-sensitive screen, so you have to keep your finger on the Play button to view the Live Photo.
+The only difference when viewing a Live Photo on older iPhones and iPads is that they don’t have the 3D Touch pressure-sensitive screen, so you have to keep your finger on the Play button to view the Live Photo.
 Unfortunately this is in the middle of the screen, so your finger will obscure part of the photo.

 If you have a Mac computer running OS X El Capitan, you’ll also be able to view your Live Photos via the Photos app on your Mac.
 Just click on the Live button at the bottom left of the image (shown below) to play the Live Photo.